- 4 bacon strips, chopped

 - 3/4 cup white wine or reduced-sodium chicken broth

 - 2 bay leaves

 - 3 tablespoons capers, drained

 - In a large nonstick skillet, cook bacon over medium heat until crisp.
 Using a slotted spoon, remove to paper towels; drain, reserving 1 tablespoon drippings.

 - Sprinkle chicken with salt and pepper.
 Brown chicken on all sides in reserved drippings; remove and keep warm.
-Add fennel and onions to the pan; cook and stir for 3-4 minutes or until onions are tender.
-Add garlic; cook 1 minute longer.
+Add fennel and onions to the pan; cook and stir for 3 minutes.
+Add garlic; cook 2-3 minutes longer or until onions are tender.

 - Stir in the wine, lemon juice and peel, bay leaves, thyme and cayenne.
 Return chicken to the pan.
 Bring to a boil.
 Reduce heat; cover and simmer for 20-25 minutes or until chicken juices run clear.
 Remove chicken and keep warm.